PERSONAL INCOME TAX

 - Professional tax

 - Interest payable or deemed to be payable in relation to the acquisition of a private motor vehicle, irrespective of whether it is used in the business or not, or other assets not used in the business.
 This restriction is lifted after 7 years from the date of purchase of the relevant asset

 - Expenditure which is not supported by invoices or other supporting documentation.

 Losses are carried forward indefinitely.
 As from 1 January, 2013 losses are carried forward for only five years from the end of the tax year in which the tax loss arises.

 Any tax suffered abroad on income which is subject to income tax will be credited against any income tax payable on such income irrespective of the existence of a double tax treaty.

 No tax is payable on the profits from the operation of a vessel registered in Cyprus or on the dividends received from a ship owning company flying the Cyprus flag and operating in international waters.

 No tax is payable on the emoluments of the captain, the officer and the crew of a Cyprus ship.

 Local companies/individuals or International Business Companies that carry out ship management and crew management from an office in Cyprus have the choice for the financial year ended 31 December 2000 onwards to be taxed at the rate of 4.25% or rates equal to 25% of the rates applicable to the tonnage tax for foreign vessels under their management that are registered outside Cyprus.
 This special tax regime for ship owning and ship management companies applies until the year 2020.

-The transfer of assets and liabilities between companies can be affected without any tax consequences within the framework of a re-organization which includes: Mergers / Demergers / Transfer of activities / Exchange of shares.
+The transfer of assets and liabilities between companies can be effected without any tax consequences within the framework of a re-organization which includes: Mergers / Demergers / Transfer of activities / Exchange of shares.